 On the day of the sleep study test, avoid caffeine after 12pm and try to minimise your alcohol intake.
 It is important for the sleep and health consultant to know what medication you are taking, even non-prescribed medication.
 Continue to take your prescribed medication on the night of the sleep study.

 Set up can take between 40 and 60 minutes.
-You will be required to complete an application form and a medical and sleep history questionnaire.
+You will be required to complete an application and consent form and a medical and sleep history questionnaire.
 Once all the paper work has been completed, set up will begin.
 Sensors will be placed on your body to record different parameters during sleep.
 You can go to bed at your normal bedtime, staying in bed for 6 to 10 hours.

 The final recommendation report will be e-mailed or faxed to your healthcare practitioner immediately after the data has been interpreted.
 Consult with your doctor on the results and treatment options.
 Please SMS or email us for a copy of the report.